Obed101/athric/athric/README.md

 > [**Part Three - Google Drive**](https://drive.google.com/file/d/1xeSTLRd2YX76gzrIRFyrupTgy-YEpwwP/view?usp=sharing)
 >

-## How To Use - Step-by-step
+## How To Use - Non-exhaustive

-> Will be updated from time to time.
+> Will be updated regularly.
 This line will contain the date of the latest update

 ### The Home Page
  It displays a slideshow of images with some brief informations about athric and some quick navigations